odinb/bash-plexamp-installer/README.md

 - DNS resolution failures for local services
 - Strange behavior after power loss or state corruption

 So, to fix this, one have 2 options.
+Pick the one that feels best.<br />
 Bruteforce-way, removing the whole status/state file.
 Need to stop/start the service:<br />
 Stop the service.<br />
 $ systemctl --user stop plexamp.service